Lin-Ether/Logic-Proof-Generator/README.md

-# Logic-Proof
+# Logic-Proof-Generator
-Automatically produce the proof for the logic expressions.
+Automatically generate the logic proof for an argument.